The University of Sheffield was established by Royal Charter in 1905. In common with many other universities, it is an exempt charity.

-As such, it is required to have charitable purposes and apply them for the public benefit.
+The University is required to have charitable purposes and apply them for the public benefit.
 It must comply with the general law of charity.
-Members of its governing body, the Council, are charitable trustees - see Register of interests 2017-18 (PDF, 812KB) for more information.
+Members of its governing body, the Council, are charitable trustees - see Register of interests 2020-21 (PDF, 812KB) for more information.

 Exempt charities benefit from the same tax advantages as all charities, and have the same obligations to comply with tax law.